 The graft is an outpatient procedure, so there’s no hospital stay.
 You go home immediately after the surgery.
 You might need someone to drive you home, since you may be drowsy from the anesthesia or sedative.

 Once home, you should follow a soft food diet for about 1 week as your mouth heals.
 If the graft tissue was taken from your palette, there might be some discomfort as that site heals.
 You might even consider taking a few days off work, especially if you talk a lot as part of your job.
 You can resume most activities very quickly, though.
-Call Dr. Fuentes’ office if you notice swelling, bleeding, or the pain worsens over time.
+Call Dr. Fuentes and Dr. Peterson's office if you notice swelling, bleeding, or the pain worsens over time.

 With proper oral hygiene, the graft is permanent.
 You’ll want to make regular appointments to make sure your gums remain healthy.
 If you develop periodontal disease, they’ll recede again.

-At Dr. Fuentes' office, we accept all PPO insurance plans.
+At Arcadia Perio, we accept all PPO insurance plans.
 Here is a list of some of the plans we accept.
 Please contact our office if you do not see your insurance provider listed.